-Children will continue to receive homework and, as always, will be expected to read at home and produce a journal on books they have read.
+Children will continue to receive homework and, as always, will be expected to read at home and produce a journal each week.
+Journals this term will have a retrieval focus.
 However, we would like to remind you that children may produce journals on their own personal books from home as well as their school books.
 Furthermore, they may like to vary the content or layout of their journals.
-A comment in your child’s reading profile is always welcomed and communication between yourselves and your child’s teacher is always helpful.
-Children will also continue to receive two sets of spellings: one from their phonics teacher and one from their class teacher.
+A comment in your child’s reading diary is always welcomed and communication between yourselves and your child’s teacher is always helpful.

 As always, we appreciate your support.